jenkins-x/jx-docs/content/getting-started/multi-cluster.md

 Because Environment Controller reacts purely to merges to the environment git repository and we are using canonical git source code; it works with both Static Jenkins Servers and [serverless Jenkins X Pipelines and tekton](/architecture/jenkins-x-pipelines/) in the Development cluster.

+## Demo

+There was a demo of using environment controller in the [April 19, 2019 Office Hours](https://jenkins-x.io/community/april-18/)

 ## Known limitations

 The following things are not yet automatically configured for you: